 The strong visual impact of the saffron robes is compounded by the fact that there are so many of them.
 After having been banned in 1975 by the Khmer Rouge regime (religion and art were both banned as I discussed in my two previous posts), Theravada Buddhism is back as the official religion of the state with 95% of the Khmer population being practicing Buddhists.
-And every Buddhist male is expected to become a “monk” for a short period in his life.
+And every Buddhist male is expected to become a “monk” for a short period of his life.
 This is seen as a rite of passage to adulthood.
 While most of these young men will return to lay life after spending some time being a novice, their presence contributes to the sea of saffron robes.
-A small proportion of them will take perpetual vows and will become ordained monks also called “bhikkhu” which literally means, “beggar” or “one who lives by alms”.
+A small proportion of them will take perpetual vows and will become ordained monks, also called “bhikkhu,” which means “beggar” or “one who lives by alms.”

-Bhikkhus and novices live in “wats” (temples with residence, classrooms, a dining hall, and a prayer hall) and their life follows a rigid routine.
-Though very surprising to foreign visitors, as per the meaning of their name, every morning monks leave the temple and walk the streets for alms-giving.
-They walk single file, typically oldest first, carrying their alms bowls in front of them.
+Bhikkhus and novices live in “wats” (temples with residence, classrooms, a dining hall, and a prayer hall), and their life follows a rigid routine.
+Though very surprising to foreign visitors, as per their name’s meaning, monks leave the temple every morning and walk the streets for alms-giving.
+They walk single file, typically oldest first, carrying their alms bowls before them.
 Laypeople wait for them and place food in the bowls.
 In return, Cambodian monks will chant a prayer and give them a blessing.
 During the rest of the day, bhikkhus and novices can be seen performing various chores, going to monk school, praying, and walking around with an umbrella (well, I was there during the rainy season.)

-Just as practicing Buddhists have a responsibility to support the monk’s physical well-being, monks have the responsibility to support the community spiritually.
-Bhikkhus perform ceremonies on occasions such as births, deaths, and weddings, and more broadly they play a role in attending to the people’s social and emotional needs, just like in other religions.
-Along with supporting the monks, practicing Buddhists also worship regularly and particularly on Buddhist holidays at the various wats, temples, or small shrines that can be found all over the country.
-In large temples, one can also see older nuns giving blessings or laywomen selling incense, candles, and lotus flowers, all favorite offerings.
+Just as practicing Buddhists are responsible for supporting the monk’s physical well-being, monks have the responsibility to help the community spiritually.
+Bhikkhus perform ceremonies on occasions such as births, deaths, and weddings, and more broadly they play a role in attending to people’s social and emotional needs, just like in other religions.
+Along with supporting the monks, practicing Buddhists also worship regularly and mainly on Buddhist holidays at the various wats, temples, or small shrines found nationwide.
+In prominent temples, one can also see older nuns giving blessings or laywomen selling incense, candles, and lotus flowers, all favorite offerings.
 In some of the temples in Siem Reap, one can get blessed thru a ritual bath (which to me looked more like a ritual shower).
 As I visited one of these temples, I witnessed a couple being blessed thru a ritual bath to the amusement and delight of their young daughter.